Auto-CPUfreq – Improve the battery life of your PC even further

-Auto-CPUFreq is an open-source tool that controls the frequency at which your CPU runs at any given time.
-If you are using your laptop on battery, then it reduces the frequency of your CPU and if you launch any resource-heavy task, then it increases the processor speed (and the power usage).
+Auto-CPUFreq is an open-source tool which is an automatic CPU speed and power optimizer for Linux desktops.
+If you are using your laptop on battery, then it reduces the frequency of your CPU and if you launch any resource-heavy task which increases the system load, then it increases the CPU frequency (and the power usage).
+It is similar to other tools such as Powertop and TLP, however, it pretty much does the job automatically instead of allowing the users to configure the battery state and CPU clock speed manually.

-The only disadvantage of using Linux on Laptops is that it devours the battery very quickly, and therefore you always have to carry a charger.
+The only disadvantage of using Linux on Laptops is that it devours the laptop’s battery very quickly, and therefore you always have to carry a charger whereas on a Desktop, you don’t have to worry about it.
 And even the life span of your Laptop battery decreases as it goes through numerous charge cycles in quick succession.
 This tool attempts to solve this problem.

-In this tutorial, we will look at the installation procedure of this tool and also try to configure it so that we maximize the battery life of our system.
+In this tutorial, we will look at the installation procedure of this tool and also try to configure our CPU using it so that we maximize the battery life of our system.

 Also read: CPU-X: A Linux alternative for CPU-Z